priyanshuk001/risk-management-system/README.md

-# Risk Management System - Frontend
+# Risk Management System

-This is the frontend for the **Risk Management System**, a web application built with React.js.
+This is the **Risk Management System**, a web application built with React.js.
 It provides a clean user interface for user authentication, comprehensive portfolio management (covering equities, cryptocurrencies, bonds, and commodities), and insightful performance trend visualization.

 ---